paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ^
 Right, we now have a breakpoint where `name.nil?` gets checked.<br />
-At this point, we have not reached the `name` variable assignment, so name should refer to the instance method, and have a value of `"Matz"`.
+At this point, we have not reached the "`name`" variable assignment, so "`name`" should refer to the instance method, and have a value of `"Matz"`.
 Let's check.

 ---
 [.background-color: #F0F0F0]